Real compactness via real maximal ideals of $B_1(X)$: Abstract

 \section{Abstract}

-In this paper, constructing a class of ideals of $B_1(X)$ from proper ideals of $C(X)$ a formula for real maximal ideals of $C(X)$ is established and utilizing these ideals of $B_1(X)$, closed maximal ideals in $B_1(X)$ are introduced.
-It is observed that the real maximal ideals of $B_1(X)$ is that subfamily of closed maximal ideals whose contraction in $C(X)$ is contained in a real maximal ideal of $C(X)$.
-A one-one correspondence between the class of real maximal ideals of $C(X)$ and those of $B_1(X)$ is proved.
-Also, it is observed that an injective map from the class of hyper-real maximal ideals of $C(X)$ into the class of hyper-real maximal ideals of $B_1(X)$ exists.
-These observations finally lead to the conclusion that within the class of non-discrete perfectly normal $T_1$ spaces, cardinality of the collection $\MMM(C(X))$, of all maximal ideals of $C(X)$, is strictly less than the cardinality of the collection $\MMM(B_1(X))$, of all maximal ideals of $B_1(X)$.
-Finally, it is proved that Tychonoff space is real compact if and only if every real maximal ideal of $B_1(X)$ is fixed.
-As a consequence, within the class of perfectly normal $T_1$ real compact spaces $B_1(X) = {B_1}^*(X)$ if and only if $X$ is finite.
+In this paper, constructing a class of ideals of $B_1(X)$ from proper ideals of $C(X)$ a one-one correspondence between the class of real maximal ideals of $C(X)$ and those of $B_1(X)$ is established.
+The collection of all real maximal ideals of $B_1(X)$ with hull-kernel topology is proved to be homeomorphic to the space of real maximal ideals of $C(X)$ endowed with a topology finer than the subspace topology induced from its structure space.
+It is also proved that a Tychonoff space is real compact if and only if every real maximal ideal of $B_1(X)$ is fixed.
+As a consequence, within the class of real compact $T_4$ spaces whose points are $G_\delta$, $B_1(X) = {B_1}^*(X)$ if and only if $X$ is finite.